noodlio/recommender-docs/quick-start.md

 }
 ```

-The Recommender API currently supports both Content-Based Filtering, Collaborative Filtering and a Hybrid Combination of the latter two.
+The Recommender API currently supports Content-Based, Collaborative Filtering and Hybrid Filtering.
 You can alter between the two methods through the parameter `method` which can take the values `content` (for content-based) or `social` (for collaborative) or `hybrid` (for hybrid).
-Note that in the case of Collaborative Filtering and the Hybrid system, the model requires that you have build up the user taste of at least two users.
+Note that in the case of Collaborative Filtering and the Hybrid systems, the model requires that you have build up the user taste of at least two users.

 Upon success, the corresponding request returns a JSON object of the following form: